MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/managing-web-client-sessions.md

 ## Connecting to Session Central

-To use the Session Management snap-in to monitor [!INCLUDE[prodshort](../includes/prodshort.md)] web client session, the snap-in must be configured to access the Session Central Service.
-The Session Central Service is the component of the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation that creates and tracks web client sessions.
+To use the Session Management snap-in to monitor Dynamics GP web client session, the snap-in must be configured to access the Session Central Service.
+The Session Central Service is the component of the Dynamics GP web client installation that creates and tracks web client sessions.

 To connect to the Session Central Service, the Session Management snap-in must have the URL for the service.
-In most cases, this will be automatically configured when the [!INCLUDE[prodshort](../includes/prodshort.md)] web client components were installed.
+In most cases, this will be automatically configured when the Dynamics GP web client components were installed.
 Use the following procedure to manually configure the connection to the Session Central Service.

 To connecting to Session Central